coverclock/com-diag-hazer/ISSUES.md

 # Issues

-Here is a list of weird things I've observed in my travels using various GNSS modules.
+Here is a list of weird things (a.k.a.
+Fun Facts to Know and Tell) I've observed in my travels using various GNSS devices.
 U-blox may appear to be over represented here, but that's only because they're my favorite GNSS device manufacturer.
+Some of the issues have turned out to be my bugs, and have been updated to note that.

 ## Wrong number of satellites reported for GLONASS on U-Blox UBX-ZED-F9P